German regulator to assess suitability of Deutsche Boerse management

 Kengeter has always denied the allegations, saying the purchases were part of an official Deutsche Boerse compensation plan.
 "Insider trading goes against everything I stand for," he told shareholders in May.

-On Tuesday, the Frankfurt public prosecutor said it would drop its investigation into Kengeter and asked Deutsche Boerse to pay 10.5 million euros ($12.1 million) of fines for failing to notify the public in a timely way about the LSE merger talks and for the design of its executive share-buying scheme. [nL5N1K94D5]
+On Tuesday, Deutsche Boerse said the Frankfurt public prosecutor was dropping its investigation into Kengeter and asked Deutsche Boerse to pay 10.5 million euros ($12.1 million) of fines for failing to notify the public in a timely way about the LSE merger talks and for the design of its executive share-buying scheme.

-Deutsche Boerse said on Tuesday the allegations were "unfounded in all respects."
+Deutsche Boerse has said those allegations were "unfounded in all respects."

-A spokesman for Deutsche Boerse declined to comment on Wednesday about the local regulator's review.
+In a separate development on Wednesday, the German markets regulator BaFin said that it was conducting an investigation of Deutsche Boerse's Tuesday announcement.
+BaFin did not give a reason for its investigation.

-German magazine WirtschaftsWoche first published news on Wednesday of the regulator's assessment.
+WirthschaftsWoche, which was first to report the BaFin investigation on Wednesday, said the Frankfurt prosecutor's communication to Deutsche Boerse had said nothing of dropped proceedings against Kengeter.

 ($1 = 0.8686 euros)

-Reporting by Hans Seidenstuecker and Tom Sims; Editing by Andreas Cremer and Mark Potter
+Reporting by Hans Seidenstuecker and Tom Sims; Editing by Andreas Cremer, Mark Potter and Jane Merriman